theirc/airbel/src/_projects/mental-health.md

     link:
     link_title:
     description_markdown: >-
-      Patients’ advocacy group, IRC's Community Design Group, the Mental Health and Psychosocial Support Working Group, and other partners identified and prioritized barriers to accessing mental health treatment, as well as some initial ideas for solutions.&nbsp;Some priority challenges identified
+      Key barriers to accessing mental health treatment were identified, along with some initial ideas for solutions.&nbsp;Some of the barriers identified as most pressing included:
-      included:

       * lack of trained service providers